MIDDLE SCHOOL PROGRAM

 Todd Stiewing

-In his 14th year at Arts & Sciences, Todd serves as our Principal and Leadership Teacher.
+In his 19th year at Arts & Sciences, Todd serves as our Principal and Leadership Teacher.
 For eleven years, Todd taught our 3rd and 4th grade Centaur class and has served in a variety of leadership positions, including Assistant Principal, Elementary Curriculum Coordinator, Staff Liaison to the Board; lead member of the Campus as Curriculum Committee; and Summer Director of Facilities.
 Todd received a B.S. in Elementary Education and a Master’s in Education from the University of Connecticut.
-He has 20 years of teaching experience both in the classroom and working with children and adults in outdoor experiential settings.
+He has over 20 years of teaching experience both in the classroom and working with children, teens and adults in outdoor experiential settings.
 Before moving to New Mexico in 2004, Todd taught 4th grade and Pre-K through 5th elementary science in Maryland.
-Todd has many years experience leading wilderness and experiential education courses at the Santa Fe Mountain Center and the Deer Lake Wilderness School, and has shared his outdoor experience in his leadership classes and by running several hiking and backpacking camps in the summer.
-Todd’s daughter is a 5th grade student and his son is in Kindergarten, both at Arts & Sciences. todd@santafeschool.org
+Todd has many years experience leading wilderness and experiential education courses at schools around the country.
+He has shared his outdoor experience in his leadership classes and by running several hiking and backpacking camps in the summer.
+Todd’s daughter is a alumna and his son is in 4th grade at Arts & Sciences. todd@santafeschool.org